RECREATION SPECIALIST/THERAPIST ROLE

 - Organise a yearly Leisure Balance ‘snow ski/board’ camp for interested and suitable participants in conjunction with Disabled Wintersports Australia (DWA).

-- Organise for individuals to go on appropriate cruises every year.
+- Organise many individuals to go chosen cruises every year.

-- Organised for a client to return home to Vietnam with a support worker to visit family.
+- Organised for a client to return home to Vietnam with a carer to visit family.

 - Organised for children with a disability to participate in a mainstream camp